lt353/recipe-website/README.md

   - Recipe 2
   - Recipe 3

-There is a navigation bar in the header which is available throughout all the webpages, though on the homepage it will just be welcome text.
+There is a navigation bar in the header which is available throughout all the webpages, though on the homepage it will just be welcome text with a link so you can jump down to the recipe images/links at the bottom.
 In each recipe page it will contain links to the homepage and the 2 other recipes.
-There is also a footer available  as well on every page.
+There is also a footer available as well on every page with copyright and my linkedIn link.

 I am basing the layout on this base figma wirefram: https://www.figma.com/proto/8h04jJjVaL8BlXTsjqDVr5/Recipe-Website-wireframe?node-id=0-1&t=L7vAkP1WgrJTJVBd-1